csdms/bmi/docs/source/glossary.rst

       The act of modifying the internals of a program without changing the external behaviors of the program.
 Refactoring is often done to clean up code and improve its performance.

+   Scientific Interface Definition Language

+      A specification language for describing software interfaces to scientific model codes.
+See :ref:`references`.

+   SIDL

+      See :term:`Scientific Interface Definition Language`.

    Standard Names